learn-co-curriculum/phase-4-intro-to-deploying/README.md

 ## Application Environment

+One big consideration for developing any application is: what _environments_ does the application need to run in?

+Broadly speaking, application environments are split into three categories:

+- **Development**: When you're working on your application locally, running the code on your personal computer, it's running in the **development** environment.
+In a development environment, you should be able to easily use debugging tools (like `byebug`), and code analysis tools (like ESLint, which warns you when you're using React incorrectly).
+You should be able to quickly see the result of adding new code and how that affects your application.
+- **Testing**: When your test runner (like RSpec or Jest) is running, it runs in a **testing** environment.
+In this environment, your code should run as quickly as possible so that you can get rapid feedback on your application by running your test suite.
+It should also be as close as possible to your production environment (though this comes with tradeoffs related to how quickly your tests can run).
+- **Production**: When your application is deployed to a server, it will be running in a **production** environment.
+Some features you have available in the development environment, like debugging tools and hot-reloading when code changes, aren't available in this environment.
+Instead, the focuses of a production environment are to run your application quickly; be resilient to errors (and to keep a log of what goes wrong); to handle lots of traffic; and generally to make your application as great as it can be for your users.

+> Other environments you may use when building an application are a QA (quality
+> assurance, for manual testing of features) environment and a staging
+> environment (a preview of the production environment, usually used as the last
+> stage before deploying a new feature).

-Take a moment to think about all the things that are required to run a Rails application.
+Take a moment to think about all the things that are required to run a Rails application in your local development environment.
 When you're working on a lab, what setup is needed so that you can type `rails s` in the terminal, and view your website in the browser?

 For starters, there's your _environment setup_: you could be running on OSX, or WSL, or Linux; you'll need to have a recent version of Ruby installed; you'll